Gang Expert Witness

 Ms. Taylor-Austin holds a Masters degree in Counseling, a Bachelor’s degree in Developmental and Behavioral Disabilities and a minor in African-American Studies.
 She is a Licensed Professional Counselor in Connecticut, a Licensed Mental Health Counselor in New York, a Licensed Mental Health Counselor Out-of-State Telehealth Provider in Florida, a Nationally Certified Counselor, a National Forensic Evaluator and a Certified Forensic Behavioral Analyst.
 Ms. Taylor-Austin is also a certified school counselor in Connecticut and a certified Community College Counselor in California.

-Ms. Taylor-Austin worked closely with gang involved youth for over a decade in Los Angeles and Connecticut and also maintains a private practice, where she counsels adolescents and adults.
+Ms. Taylor-Austin worked closely with gang involved youth for over two decades in Los Angeles and Connecticut and also maintains a private practice, where she counsels adolescents and adults.

 Professional Services Provided Nationally: